matteo14c/HaploCoV/docs/source/haplocov.rst

 The **parameters** file is a special configuration file that can be used to set and configure all the parameters used by each and every single tool in the workflow.
 A default file with a standard configuration (called **parameters**) is included in the main repository.
 This file should suit most use case/scenario.
 However users are free to edit it according to their needs.

 The format is quite straightforward, each tool is indicated by in a line, and the parameters to be set in the following lines.
-When no parameters are specified, the defaults are used In example:
+When no parameters are specified the defaults are used.
+In example:

 | ``computeAF.pl``
 | ``augmentClusters.pl``